abdelaziz-mahdy/backend-benchmark/README.md

 ![Lower is Better Metrics](summary_lower_is_better_metrics.png)

 ### Percentage Differences Across All Metrics
-This composite graph illustrates the percentage differences across all metrics for a holistic view of performance contrasts between the tested backends.
+This composite table illustrates the percentage differences across all metrics for a holistic view of performance contrasts between the tested backends.

 ![Percentage Differences Across All Metrics](results_percentage_differences_all_metrics.png)

-These visual aids serve as a precursor to the more detailed benchmark results that follow, providing a quick overview of the performance landscape.

 ## Benchmark Results